 Instead of packing your dresser, just secure its contents with plastic wrap.
 Also, leave your clothes on the hangers and use large garbage bags to protect them in the move!

 Snap a photo of the back of your television before you unplug all the wires since this is nearly impossible to do when you are mentally drained from moving.
 Take a picture of each box's contents to help you remember where you put things like your dry shampoo after the move.
 Speaking of shampoos, wrap plastic wrap around anything that might spill.

-Another small but helpful tip: break down and recycle moving boxes as you empty them.
-This will aid in providing you that sense of accomplishment!
+Break down and recycle moving boxes as you empty them.
+This will aid in providing you with that sense of accomplishment!
 And really, moving day is all about celebrating those victories, most of which is moving into your brand new home!

 If you’re in the market for a move-in-ready home or if you’re interested in building your home, we would love to chat with you about our communities throughout the Carolinas, Virginia, and Georgia!
 We build in the Charlotte, Raleigh, and theTriad areas of North Carolina; Charleston, Columbia, and Greenville areas of South Carolina; Richmond, Virginia; and Atlanta, Georgia.
 Please feel free to call us at 866-551-7995 or email our team!

 As they say, home is where your Mom is!
 We truly believe all moms deserve a space they love and that’s perfect for their personalities.
 Let’s talk about Mom’s must-haves in a new home!